 His early films Young Soul Rebels and Looking for Langston are much studied, now canonical attempts to grapple with the intersection of race and sexuality, an intersection embodied by the black, queer filmmaker himself.
 More recent work, such as the critically acclaimed nine-screen film Ten Thousand Waves, recently shown at MOMA, broaden his examination of identity to include such issues as transnational migration, environmental degradation, and rapacious capitalism.
 He is widely considered one of the greatest living artistic filmmakers today, and his contribution was central to the conceptualization of this year’s Venice Bienale, the oldest and most celebrated international art exhibition.

 A master of the fractured, poetic narrative, his sometimes nearly wordless films are strikingly beautiful.
-The Master Class will begin with a day-long trip to Toronto on January 17, 2017 where students will join Isaac at the Royal Ontario Museum where a retrospective of his work is being mounted.
+The Master Class begins with a day-long trip to Toronto on January 17, 2017 where students will join Isaac at the Royal Ontario Museum where a retrospective of his work is being mounted.
 Students will spend the day with Julien learning about curatorial practice and installation.
-The first section of the Master Class will take place during winter break between January 25th and January 31st – the course will meet on the weekend.
-During this time students will work with Julien to envision and plan the collective project.
+The first section of the Master Class takes place during winter break between January 25th and January 31st.
+During this time students work with Julien to envision and plan the collective project.
 On the 26th of January Julien will present a public talk on his work and career at the Albright Knox.
 After Julien’s departure, students will continue to develop their project in concert with UB faculty, shooting and producing the project they have collectively developed.
 On the 3rd of March the Albright Knox will present a screening of selections of Julien’s work.
 Julien will return to UB on the 20th of March and work with the students through the 26th to refine and finish their collaborative project.
 The finalized film will be screened on the 27th in the CFA’s Drama Theatre accompanied by a talk by Julien.